evangipson/jspixel/README.md

 I will run all new javascript through [JSHint](http://jshint.com/) before merging into master.

 ## Versioning
-Chessy is maintained using a 3-digit versioning system, represented by:
+jspixel is maintained using a 3-digit versioning system, represented by:
 ```
 [Major Version].[Minor Version].[Update]
 ```